freepn/fpnd/README.rst

 GTK3-based `XDG-compliant desktop`_ environments, eg, Gnome, Unity, XFCE, and derivatives.

-Freepn is *not* a full VPN solution (eg, openvpn or vpnc) and does not require setup of any pre-shared keys or certs.
-Traffic over Freepn network links is always encrypted, however, since each network link is independent, the traffic must be decrypted as it passes out of each peer host.
+FreePN is *not* a full VPN solution (eg, openvpn or vpnc) and does not require setup of any pre-shared keys or certs.
+Traffic over FreePN network links is always encrypted, however, since each network link is independent, the traffic must be decrypted as it passes out of each peer host.
 When running in "peer" mode, each peer is assumed to be an